haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * [Mobile] Throws silent exception when display the empty activities in account
 * Throws exception when assign the Project Owner role to the existing user
+* Not display deleted entries in the activity stream

 Version 5.2.6
 -----------------------------